microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 from PIL import Image
 import numpy as np
 ```

-- **Load and Export Pre-trained ResNet-50 model to ONNX**: Download a pretrained ResNet-50 model from PyTorch and export to ONNX format.
+### Load and Export Pre-trained ResNet-50 model to ONNX

+Download a pretrained ResNet-50 model from PyTorch and export to ONNX format.

 ```python
 resnet50 = models.resnet50(pretrained=True)